I think we all have that thing (or things) that we do that if other

 I really wish I did.

-I wish I shared the same passion for the company and the
+I wish I shared the same passion for the company and the work that I do as my peers.

 I wish I "got" the work culture and climate.